MicrosoftDocs/entra-docs/docs/identity/app-provisioning/known-issues.md

 - Provisioning passwords isn't supported.
 - Provisioning nested groups beyond the first level is not supported.
+- Provisioning is not supported for B2C tenants, including into or out of the tenant.
-- Provisioning to B2C tenants isn't supported because of the size of the tenants.
+- Provisioning is not supported for External ID tenants, including into or out of the tenant.
 - Not all provisioning apps are available in all clouds.
-For example, Atlassian isn't yet available in the Government cloud.
-We're working with app developers to onboard their apps to all clouds.

 ::: zone pivot="app-provisioning"
 #### Automatic provisioning isn't available on my OIDC-based application